Australian Ruminant Feed Ban

 Communication with the general public

-AHA published a series of pamphlets to advise the general public of Australia’s commitment to the ruminant feed ban.
+AHA published a series of pamphlets about Australia’s commitment to the ruminant feed ban.
 The pamphlets target the main three groups involved in the use of restricted animal material:

-- livestock producers and other end users of manufactured stockfeed and restricted animal material (pdf - 169 kB)
+- livestock producers and other end users of manufactured stockfeed and restricted animal material (pdf - 785 KB)

-AHA also developed a checklist for livestock producers and lot feeders (pdf - 92 kB) to record any internal reviews they may undertake of their quality or food safety system (i.e. LPA, NFAS).
+AHA also developed a Ruminant Feed Ban Checklist (pdf - 72 KB) to record any internal reviews they may undertake of their quality or food safety system (i.e. LPA, NFAS).

 The Australian Government Department of Agriculture and Water Resources is responsible for: